nicholasc/vim-config/README.md

 	<code>:PluginInstall</code>

-4. Once all the plugins are installed.
-You will need to compile an extension for Command-T. To do so open a terminal window and enter the following series of commands:
+4. The last step here is to compile the vimproc extension for Vim:

-	<code>cd ~/.vim/bundle/Command-T/ruby/command-t
+    <code>cd ~/.vim/bunder/vimproc</code>
-	ruby extconf.rb
-	make</code>
+    <code>make</code>

 You should be good to go now.
+Make sure you read the usage section to make sure you're using the full potential of this config.

 Plugins
 =======